adolfiscariot/Ideahub/LIVE_DEV_DOC.md

 - Edit that out ? logo - have something else in place maybe an avatar or think of something

 - Have it as either member or admin tag (remove the "you are")

-- Remove the config button in the group component html page

 - Ensure the information and components inside each group card is level with those around it